Contents

 8. Anemia as a possible cause of staggering in dogs: A comprehensive investigation

-9. Wobbler syndrome in dogs: pathogenesis and association with wobbling
+9. Wobbler syndrome in dogs: Pathogenesis and connection with staggering

 10. Muscle weakness in dogs: pathophysiology and association with staggering